kostoskistefan/hoverclock-qt/README.md

 ## Known issues
  * You must have at least one panel with a system tray to access the settings menu and configure Hoverclock to your liking.
+ * On multi-monitor setups, Hoverclock only uses the primary screen according to QT.

 ## Future work
 - [ ] Add terminal support to open and configure settings
+- [ ] Add support for multi-monitor setups
-- [ ] Adding a feature that allows you to specify programs in which you want to hide the clock.
+- [ ] Add a feature that allows you to specify programs in which you want to hide the clock.
 - [ ] Add Light and Dark mode icon support

 ## Getting help